MassProspecting/copilot/README.md

 # => "The most impressive invention of Leonardo Davinci is the the flying machine."
 ```

-In the next sections, we'll store some information in files like passwords of SSH credentials.
+In the next sections, we'll store some information in files like:

+- passwords to access some web platforms,
+- step by step instructions to perform some operations in such web platforms,
+- ssh credentials to access remote computers.

 ## 3. Operating with other computers